cmints/website/pages/documentation/getting-started/structure.md

 showTranslate: 151
 ---

-{project-structure-p[Paragraph in "Project structure" section] The project structure is straighforward, the website related files are located in src folder, so this is the folder where your website/project will be located.
+{project-structure-p[Paragraph in 'Project structure' section] The project structure is straighforward, the website related files are located in src folder, so this is the folder where your website/project will be located.
 }